PELVIC FLOOR

 Who is pelvic floor PT for?

-• Pelvic floor tightness and pain with insertion or during sex
+Pain with insertion or during sex

 I have taken continuing education to become a pregnancy and postpartum corrective exercise specialist which addresses the pelvic floor all externally AND the Holistic Treatment of the Postpartum Body which addresses the pelvic floor and postpartum pelvis internally (vaginal pelvic floor exam and rectal exam) AND externally.